zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/Timeline With Fidget Guide.md

 ![](https://i.imgur.com/VtG9yur.jpg) ![](https://i.imgur.com/09VjphH.jpg)

 Now the timeline will take character fidgetting into account for future advancements.
+Do not move your character and do not open the menu while advancing to your target frame.